-This summer’s Euro 2016 tournament will see a record number of teams compete, with 24 European nations doing battle in France for top spot.
+This summer’s Euro 2016 tournament will see a record number of teams compete, with 24 European nations doing battle in France for the top spot.

 In the recent FIFA way of increasing his backing among the voting nations, now in a position of power, the supremo could well implement this for future tournaments., eventual winner Gianni Infantino revealed his plan to upsize the World Cup to 40 teams if elected.
 Although this tactic was surely another

 The world’s top teams would know that they could afford to lose as many as half of their games in qualification but still make the main tournament, negating the competitive element of the process.

-This would then be translated to the early stages of the actual World Cup, with weaker teams making the cut and as such reducing the competitive element of the tournament’s group stages.
+This would then be translated to the early stages of the actual World Cup, with weaker teams cutting and, as such, reducing the competitive element of the tournament’s group stages.
 It could also lead to big victories for superior sides, which negatively impacts the losing side’s national identity.

 It is one thing for a smaller nation to get the chance to play at the World Cup, but if they are going to be beaten 5-0 in every game – what’s the point?

-The smaller nations of the world game still have the chance to qualify in the current model, and should they do so they will know that they are worthy of a place at the top table of the sport.
+The smaller nations of the world game still have the chance to qualify in the current model, and should they do so, they will know that they are worthy of a place at the top table of the sport.